I bought a Sony Mavica FD-73 off eBay and now I've got the power of a camera that takes floppy disks. >:D

 That's...
 That's what makes it old...
 Y'know?

-This is my setup, pretty neato, huh?
-I went for the early 2000's look.
-This is the new version with the floppy disk holder and the AOL free trial CD as a coaster.
-Funny thing, the guy that gave me that PC -- it doesn't work, but who cares, it's just for show, -- offered to give it to me for 25 cents, along with a trackball mouse still in box and a few monitors.
+This is my setup; as visible, I went for an early 2000's look.
+This is the new version I made with the floppy disk holder and the AOL free trial CD as a coaster.
+Funny thing, the guy that gave me that PC -- it doesn't work, but who cares, it's just for show, -- offered to give it to me for 25 cents, along with a trackball mouse still in package and a few monitors.
+I love deals.

-Get a look at these, the boombox here is a Panasonic RX-5150, and I got it for 125 bucks, yet it's real value is somewhere around 800!
-Also here is an Aiwa HS-P06 and I got it for 30 bucks, and, as you might have guessed, it's a worth a lot more than that.
-I love flea markets.
+Get a look at these, the boombox here is a Panasonic RX-5150, a REAL boombox!
+To the right side of the boombox is an Aiwa HS-P06.
+It's also pretty real.
+I love flea markets, they're real real.
 Also, some cool cassettes, because any cool guy like me would have them.

-Pretend it's a Friday night in 1996 and you just rented your favorite movie on VHS, and the pizza will be here in 30 minutes or less, or else...
+Pretend it's a Friday night in 1996 and you just rented your favorite movie from Blockbuster, and the pizza will be here in 30 minutes or less, or else...
 Uhh...
-I think they stopped doin' that.
+Actually, I think they stopped doin' that.
+Wonder why.

 The TI-99/4A: The ideal late 1982 computin' experience.
 If you don't have a Commodore or Atari, that is.
 This whole setup costed...
 Uhh, pfft, I dunno, like, 600 dollars or somethin' big like that.
 I coulda gotten a VIC-20 with that money.